lo-maxwell/react-minesweeper/Minesweeper-Design.md

     * If Marked, set State to Hidden

 ### Board
- * Represented by 2D Array of Squares - consider making this a 1D array instead?
+ * Represented by 2D Array of Squares
  * Field: Width
    * Integer
  * Field: Height